-Most of us have heard of Afternoon Tea, High Tea or even something called Elevenses, but what are they exactly?
+Most of us have heard of Afternoon Tea, High Tea or even something called Elevenses.
+But what are they exactly?
 Here's a short primer on the three English tea times.

 Elevenses is, surprise, tea served around 11 in the morning and is a late-morning work break that involves a light snack — think muffins, scones or biscuits — and a hot tea or coffee.

-High Tea, despite its name, actually originated with the lower classes.
+High Tea, despite its name, actually began with the lower classes.
 For workers in the newly industrialized Britain, tea time had to wait until after work.
 This after-work meal was more often hot and filling and accompanied by a pot of strong tea.

 Calling it "high tea" may have been a a way to differentiate it between afternoon tea traditionally served on low, comfortable, relaxing chairs and the worker's after-work tea served at the table and seated on high back dining chairs.

 No matter when you have your tea, make sure it's from Sky Mountain Coffee.
 Browse our loose leaf teas.